Soul Supreme

 Soul Supreme (real name David Åström), born 1983, is a hip hop producer from Sweden.
-He has worked with the likes of KRS-One, Pete Rock and Big Daddy Kane.
+He has worked with the likes of KRS-One, Pete Rock, Big Daddy Kane and CheckMark (of Skitzofreniks).

 Career

 In 2003 he released his debut self-produced album The Saturday Night Agenda as Soul Supreme on Boston-based Grit Records.
-The album featured KRS-One, Big Daddy Kane, Pete Rock, O.C. and many more.
+The album featured KRS-One, Big Daddy Kane, CheckMark (of Skitzofreniks, Pete Rock, O.C. and many more.
 Later the same year he produced the mixtape "Soulmatic", a remixed version of Nas classic album "Stillmatic", released through hiphopsite.com.
 In 2004 he added mixtape, Soul & Sense, containing remixes on early Common material.In 2005 this was released on Nocturne as a CD entitled Uncommonly Nasty: Remixed By Soul Supreme & Statik Selektah.
 In 2006 he made URB Magazines list of the next 100 producers.
 His production borrows heavily from, often pitched-up, soul samples, hence the name.
 He is signed to JuJu Publishing.

 Soul Supreme also makes more electro-themed music (his preferred name for this style is rapclash) under the name Kocky.
 In 2007, Soul Supreme released an electro-house album called Kingdome Come as Kocky.
 The album was released by La Vida Locash and features guest appearances by Timbuktu, Chords, Mapei, and Jens Lekman.